Profsmith9000/certificationportal/guides/node-monitoring-with-prometheus.md

 ],
 ________________________________________________________________________________________________
 # Replace the IP address 127.0.0.1 with 0.0.0.0 to allow listening for external connections.
-I should look like this afterwards...
+It should look like this afterwards...
 "hasPrometheus": [
 "0.0.0.0,
 12798